Artist Keeley Halswelle and Stoner House, Steep

 Wyndham Halswelle went into the Highland Light Infantry.
 He became a Captain and Company Commander.
 He was killed in WWI at Neuve Chapelle on 31st March 1915, being shot by a sniper.
 His name is on Steep’s war memorial.
 His story as an Olympic athlete is recorded on the Steep History website too: https://historyofsteep.co.uk/portfolio/wyndham-halswelle/

 Helen seems to have left Stoner House at some time after 1911.
 She lived until the age of 90 years, dying in Devon in 1936.
-Her son Gordon survived, married and had a son.
+Her son Gordon had married and had a son but Gordon had died aged 61 years in London in 1935.
 In the late 1990s a great grandson was located.

 The widowed Laura, Lady Airedale, and her daughter had come to live at Stoner House by 1914.
 Lady Airedale had married the First Baron Airedale: Sir James Kitson, a Liberal politician in 1881.
 He had died in 1911.
 Lady Airedale was at Stoner House until her death in 1939 and participated in social and charitable activities in Steep and the locality.
 Aged 39 years, her daughter, the Honourable Olive Kitson married 40 year old Major Harold Kingsley at Steep church in October 1926.
 The reception took place at Stoner House.
 The Kingsleys lived locally, possibly at Stoner House, until at least 1951.
 They were PCC members at Steep church.
 They both supported youth organisations such as the Scouts and Petersfield football.